 We work with our clients to help them create the weddings and parties that they want with as little stress as possible.
 This means that we’ll probably encourage you to simplify things, not add to them, and instead of asking you to gather lots of inspiration images we’ll talk with you about what you want your event to feel like (that said, we also love sharing Pinterest boards with our clients.)
 Weddings and other milestone events by nature are often stressful – because almost anything involving money, family, and societal expectations is often stressful.
 We’re here to talk you down from the ledge, to tell you to ignore your cousin/high school friend/brother-in-law who’s questioning your decisions, and to ask you four days before go time if you really want to spend eight hours covering your table numbers in glitter.
 If you do, then we’ll be right there with you.
 And if you don’t, then we’ll encourage you to put down the glue gun, and go have a glass of wine while we take care of making sure that everything goes off without a hitch.

 Elizabeth Franciene Lowe Clayton founded Lowe House Creative in 2011, after doing events on the side for four years.
-She lives and works in Oakland, California, where she was raised between stints in Japan and England.
-Her education is in art, creative writing and interior design which she studied at Maryland Institute College of Art, Mills College, and UC Berkeley.
+She currently lives and works in Oakland, California, where she was raised between stints in Japan and England.
+Her formal education is in art, creative writing and interior design which she studied at Maryland Institute College of Art, Mills College, and UC Berkeley.

 Elizabeth, On Events: I started planning weddings in 2006 when my friends started getting married.
 A life-long planner and organizer of events and parties, people I knew began to turn to me for help with their weddings (which for many people are the biggest parties they ever throw) and before I knew it I was working on several a year.
 What started as a hobby before turning into a side business became my full time job in 2011 with the formation of Lowe House Events.
 I consider myself incredibly lucky to get to work on weddings & other events full time – I get to go to a party most weekends because it’s literally my job.
 If you ask me, it just doesn’t get much better than that.